CAE Reafing and Use of English Test 9

 Stem from (v) — originate from.
 Most common misconceptions stem from people who are ignorant and gullible.

 Assumption (n) — an unconfirmed idea.
-He made an assumption that Jane is cheating on him right now because it was about time she came home and she didn’t even phone him she’s running late!
+He made the assumption that Jane is cheating on him right now because it was about time she came home and she didn’t even phone him she’s running late!

 Consciously (adv) — realising what is happening, in good mind.
 I would never do such a thing consciously.